How Can I Protect My Passwords While Traveling or House Sitting?

 Oh dear.
 I’ve gone the full Edward Snowdon and become more than a little paranoid about online security.

-It all started last month with concerns over logins for our new mapahub meetup website for house sitters and digital nomads.
+It all started last month with concerns over logins for our mapahub meetup website for house sitters and digital nomads.
 I kept getting nagging reminders telling me the site wasn’t secure, and that it might not be wise to enter a password here.

 Well, as developer of the website I had to resolve this, and as a result mapahub is now a fully secured website.